google/zetasql/docs/differential-privacy.md

 Important: `k_threshold` is discouraged.
 If possible, use `delta` instead.

-Tip: We recommend that engines implementing this specification do not allow users to specify `k_threshold`.
+Tip: We recommend that engines implementing this specification don't allow users to specify `k_threshold`.

 `k_threshold` computes a noisy user count for each group and eliminates groups